 For example, if you love cooking, a food blog might be a great fit.
 If you’re passionate about fitness, you could start a blog about workout routines or healthy living.

 While passion is important, having some level of expertise in your chosen niche can set you apart from the competition.
 Readers are more likely to trust and follow a blog that provides valuable, credible information.
-You don’t need to be the ultimate expert, but having knowledge or experience in your niche will help you create high-quality content.
+You don’t need to be the world’s leading expert, but having knowledge or experience in your niche will help you create high-quality content.

 Ask yourself: